Welcome to the

 CASA Locations;

-Ecole Itlo 16 spaces
+Ecole Itlo max 16 spaces

-Range Lake North 16 spaces
+Range Lake North max 16 spaces

-5212 52nd Street 32 spaces (16 upstairs classroom & 16 downstairs classroom)
+5212 52nd Street max 32 spaces (16 upstairs classroom & 16 downstairs classroom)